green-coding-solutions/cloud-energy/README.md

 Or feed it directly to the model with: `./a.out | python3 model.py --tdp ....`

+## Comparison with Interact DC variable selection

+Run the `interact_validation.py` to see a K-Folds comparison of our variable selection against the one from Interact DC.

+Without Hyperparameter Tuning when comparing the available variables in the cloud they are about the same.

 # TODO

 - vhost operating point